Regional downscaling using the Japanese 55-year Reanalysis (JRA-55) as initial and boundary conditions

 This handbook gives an overview of the DSJRA-55 product.

-Contact JMA at the email address below with any questions on DSJRA-55.Climate Prediction Division, Global Environment and Marine Department, Japan Meteorological Agency
+Contact JMA at the email address below with any questions on DSJRA-55.Numerical Prediction Division, Information Infrastructure Department, Japan Meteorological Agency